 The last crackdown was in 2006, but since then many foreigner owners and their inexperienced lawyers have become more complacent.
 They don’t seem to take seriously the potential threat of the government once again enforcing the laws against nominee shareholders.

-Ideally, if you own property through a Thai Company, it has been structured correctly, and is being run as a legitimate businesses, adhering to all Thai corporate and tax laws.
+Ideally, if you own property through a Thai Company, it has been structured correctly, and is being run as a legitimate business, adhering to all Thai corporate and tax laws.
 If so, you should have no problem.

 However, many lawyers believe that the use of nominee shareholders is once again being scrutinised by the authorities.
 If your company was set up using nominee shareholders, you should think seriously about restructuring it and finding real shareholders.